azadkuh/qhttp/README.md

 [TOC](#table-of-contents)

 * Implementing a lightweight and simple HTTP server/client in Qt is the main purpose of QHttp.

 * There are lots of features in a full blown HTTP server which are out of scope of this small library, although those can be added on top of QHttp.

+* The client classes are by no mean presented as a `QNetworkAccessManager` replacement. `QHttpClient` is simpler and lighter, for serious requests just use `QNetworkAccessManager`.

 * I'm a busy person.

 ## License